biocore/qiime/doc/tutorials/otu_picking.rst

 OTU picking strategies in QIIME
 ===============================

 QIIME provides three high-level protocols for OTU picking.
 These can be described as de novo, closed-reference, and open-reference OTU picking, and are accessible through `pick_de_novo_otus.py <../scripts/pick_de_novo_otus.html>`_, `pick_closed_reference_otus.py <../scripts/pick_closed_reference_otus.html>`_, and `pick_open_reference_otus.py <../scripts/pick_open_reference_otus.html>`_.
-Each of these protocol are described in this document, and commands are provided which illustrate how to run each of these with uclust and usearch 6.1 (i.e, usearch61).
+Each of these protocols are described in this document, and commands are provided which illustrate how to run each of these with uclust and usearch 6.1 (i.e, usearch61).

 Description of OTU picking processes
 ====================================

-TODO: Discussion of pros and cons of each
+TODO: Discussion of protocols and pros and cons of each

 Running the OTU picking workflows
 =================================

 The same workflow commands are used for running OTU picking with usearch61 and uclust.
-To run the methods with usearch, that is either passed in a parameters file or on the command line, depending on the workflow.
+To run the methods with usearch, you will need to either pass in a parameters file or specify -m usearch61 on the command line, depending on what workflow you are using.
 See :ref:`qiime_parameter_files` for information on parameter files.

+To run the methods with usearch, you will need to either pass in a parameters file or specify -m usearch61 on the command line, depending on what workflow you are using.

 Conventions used in these examples
 ----------------------------------